sticklight-io/declarai/docs/docs/src/beginners-guide/index.md

     </a>
 </div>

-## Advanced User Guide
+## Advanced

-If you feel this tutorial is too easy, feel free to jump to our [**Advanced**](../advanced/) section, which covers more complex topics like middlewares, running evaluations and building multi provider flows.
+If you feel this tutorial is too easy, feel free to jump to our [**Features**](../features/) section, which covers more complex topics like middlewares, running evaluations and building multi provider flows.

-We recommend you to read the tutorial first, and then the advanced guide if you want to learn more.
+We recommend you read the tutorial first, and then the advanced guide if you want to learn more.